mikhae1/terraform-provider-terrahelm/docs/index.md

 # terrahelm Provider

-**Terrahelm** is a third-party [Terraform](https://www.terraform.io/) provider that allows managing [Helm](https://helm.sh/) releases using the Helm CLI.
+**Terrahelm** is a third-party [Terraform](https://www.terraform.io/) provider that allows managing [Helm](https://helm.sh/) releases via Helm CLI.

 ## Features

-- **Binary Management**: Terrahelm downloads and installs any Helm binary to the `cache_dir` directory (`.terraform` by default).
-This feature makes it easy to switch between different Helm versions.
+- **Binary Management**: Terrahelm downloads and installs specified Helm binary to the `cache_dir` directory (`.terraform/terrahelm_cache/`).
+This enables seamless switching between different Helm versions with minimal hassle.
-- **Debugging**: Terrahelm simplifies the process of debugging and troubleshooting any issues that may arise during the deployment process by allowing users to manually run the same commands provider uses.
-You can quickly identify and fix problems by using the CLI's various commands and options.
+- **Git Repository Integration**: Terrahelm supports direct downloads of charts from Git repositories, streamlining the integration of custom Helm charts into your configuration.
-- **Git Repository Support**: Terrahelm supports downloading charts directly from git repositories, which simplifies the integration of custom Helm charts into your configuration.
+- **Debugging**: Simplifying the troubleshooting process, TerraHelm empowers users to manually execute the same Helm CLI commands utilized by the provider.

 ## Usage